Lost-wax casting: South Asia

-The oldest known example of applying the lost-wax technique to copper casting comes from a 6,000-year-old (c.
-4000 BC) copper, wheel-shaped amulet found at Mehrgarh, Pakistan.

-Metal casting, by the Indus Valley civilization, produced some of the earliest known examples of lost-wax casting applied to the casting of copper alloys, a bronze figurine, found at Mohenjo-daro, and named the "dancing girl", is dated to 2300-1750 BC.
+Metal casting, by the Indus Valley Civilization, produced some of the earliest known examples of lost-wax casting applied to the casting of copper alloys.
+A copper, wheel-shaped amulet found at Mehrgarh, Pakistan has been dated at ca. 4000 BCE.
+A bronze figurine, found at Mohenjo-daro, and named the "dancing girl", is dated to 2300–1750 BC.
 Other examples include the buffalo, bull and dog found at Mohenjodaro and Harappa, two copper figures found at the Harappan site Lothal in the district of Ahmedabad of Gujarat, and likely a covered cart with wheels missing and a complete cart with a driver found at Chanhudaro.

 During the post-Harappan period, hoards of copper and bronze implements made by the lost-wax process are known from Tamil Nadu, Uttar Pradesh, Bihar, Madhya Pradesh, Odisha, Andhra Pradesh and West Bengal.
 Gold and copper ornaments, apparently Hellenistic in style, made by cire perdue were found at the ruins at Sirkap.
 One example of this Indo-Greek art dates to the 1st century BC the juvenile figure of Harpocrates excavated at Taxila.
 Bronze icons were produced during the 3rd and 4th centuries, such as the Buddha image at Amaravati, and the images of Rama and Kartikeya in the Guntur district of Andhra Pradesh.
-A further two bronze images of Parsvanatha and a small hollow-cast bull came from Sahribahlol, Gandhara, and a standing Tirthankara (2nd~3rd century CE) from Chausa in Bihar should be mentioned here as well.
+A further two bronze images of Parsvanatha and a small hollow-cast bull came from Sahribahlol, Gandhara, and a standing Tirthankara (2nd~3rd century AD) from Chausa in Bihar should be mentioned here as well.
 Other notable bronze figures and images have been found in Rupar, Mathura (in Uttar Pradesh) and Brahmapura, Maharashtra.